Domestic and International Students

 - Scores on English Proficiency Tests: All applicants whose primary language is not English and who are graduates of a non-Canadian university whose language of instruction is not English must satisfy the School of Graduate Studies requirements for English-Language Proficiency; scores should be reported directly to the University of Toronto (Enrolment Services) by the testing agency, electronically for TOEFL or IELTS; or by mail from MELAB.

-- Letters of Recommendation: Applicants must provide contact information for at least two, but preferably three, instructors who have indicated they are willing to write a recommendation.
+- Letters of Recommendation: Applicants must provide contact information for at least two from instructors who have indicated they are willing to write a recommendation.
 Upon completion of the application form (including payment), the University of Toronto online system will generate an email that will be sent to those referees, requesting letters from them.
-As letters of reference are due at the same time as all supporting materials with the application – by the next deadline of January 11, 2019 – it is important to request them from your referees as early in the process as possible.
+As letters of reference are due at the same time as all supporting materials with the application – by the next deadline of January 15 – it is important to request them from your referees as early in the process as possible.
 Email addresses for referees must be institutional emails – not personal email addresses like @gmail.com or @hotmail.com.

 3. Application Deadline

-The closing date for applications for 2018-19, including all supporting documentation, is January 4, 2019.
+The closing date for applications, including all supporting documentation, is January 15.
 Processing of applications will begin after this deadline, and decisions will be announced by mid-March.
 You can check the status of your application on the School of Graduate Studies website after the 3rd week in January.
 The status of your application will be updated from “Documents Pending” to “Under Review” by mid-February.
 Your application is complete, however, and you needn’t take any further action unless and until you are notified of your admission by our department.